-179. DeFi Education Fund is harmed as well.
+175. DeFi Education Fund is harmed as well.
 DEF is a nonpartisan research and advocacy group based in the United States.
 DEF's mission is to explain the benefits of decentralized finance, achieve regulatory clarity for decentralized finance technology, and realize the transformative potential of decentralized finance for everyone.
 Decentralized finance is part of the digital asset ecosystem.

-180. DEF advocates for decentralized finance users, participants, and software developers working to create new decentralized finance products using blockchain technology.
+176. DEF advocates for decentralized finance users, participants, and software developers working to create new decentralized finance products using blockchain technology.
 Among other things, DEF educates the public about decentralized finance through weekly newsletters, op-eds, podcasts, and print media; meets with members of Congress to discuss decentralized finance and related issues; and submits public comments on proposed rulemakings that impact decentralized finance.

-181. The SEC's new policy injures DEF by causing it to expend resources responding to the uncertainties and problems that the policy has engendered.
+177. The SEC's new policy injures DEF by causing it to expend resources responding to the uncertainties and problems that the SEC has engendered.
 DEF has dedicated labor and financial resources toward educating the public on the SEC's new policy and counteracting its negative effects.
-Those efforts would not be necessary if not for the SEC's new policy.
-They differ significantly from DEF's routine activities because they require it to understand and educate users about the effects and implications of the SEC's new policy, rather than fostering conventional domestic growth as they otherwise would.
-DEF must expend resources on these efforts because the SEC's new policy represents an existential threat to these digital asset users and the digital asset and decentralized finance ecosystem that DEF exists to protect and promote.
-DEF would otherwise expend these resources on promoting new projects and growth in the digital asset industry through grants to developers and funders.
+It would otherwise expend these resources on promoting new projects and growth in the digital asset industry through grants to developers and funders.

-182. The SEC's new policy injures DEF by causing classic economic harms as well.
+178. The SEC's new policy injures DEF by causing classic economic harms as well.
 DEF owns digital assets.
-The SEC's expansion of its authority and adoption of its new policy has damaged the value of those assets.
+The SEC's expansion of its authority has damaged the value of those assets.
 In addition, DEF has received funding in digital assets previously distributed by airdrop, so DEF's economic status depends on how the SEC's policy applies to such assets.
 In some cases, the SEC has directly harmed the value of DEF's digital assets by alleging that they are securities.
 DEF also receives donations and payments in digital assets whose legality has been cast into doubt by the SEC's new policy.